HongbinZheng/SevenSoft/README.md

 ## Install Instructions
-Run 'npm install' in 'client' directory to install all dependencies in the package.json
+Run `npm install` in 'client' directory to install all dependencies in the package.json

 ## Run Project
-Run 'npm run dev' inside the 'SevenSoft' directory
+Run `npm run dev` inside the 'SevenSoft' directory

 ## Changelog